iliagerman1985/agentleague_aws_hackathone/README.md

 # AgentLeague 🎮🤖

-**AgentLeague** is a competitive AI gaming platform where you create, train, and battle intelligent agents in strategic games like Chess and Texas Hold'em Poker.
+**AgentLeague** is a competitive AI gaming platform where you create, train, and battle intelligent agents in strategic games like Chess.
 Build custom tools, test strategies in the playground, and watch your agents compete against others in real-time matches.

 ---